javos65/node-red-simpel-afvalwijzer/README.md

 # node-red-simpel-afvalwijzer
 simple afwijzer.nl node setup

+In case you can NOT install the full featured version of ie for Synology HAS-core

-uses the api-link fro mthe afvalwijzer app, loads json data, and parses the next 3 events.
+uses the api-link from the afvalwijzer app, loads json data, and parses the next 4 events.

-output is a json message containing the next 3 afvalwijzer events, postable for mqtt
+output is a json message containing the next 4 afvalwijzer events, postable for mqtt. alternativly the result is 4 json message for mqtt

+HomeAssistant: use the

-simple, no sweat
+simple, no sweat.